Tony Abreu: Arizona Diamondbacks

-He was traded to the Arizona Diamondbacks as the "player to be named" in a deal that sent pitcher Jon Garland to the Dodgers.
-The deal was held up for several weeks due to a dispute between Abreu and the Dodgers over service time.
+Abreu was traded to the Arizona Diamondbacks as the "player to be named" in a deal that sent pitcher Jon Garland to the Dodgers.
+The August 31, 2009 deal was held up for several weeks due to a dispute between Abreu and the Dodgers over service time.

 He appeared in 81 games with the Diamondbacks in 2010 and hit .233.

 Kansas City Royals

-Abreu was signed as a free agent by the Kansas City Royals after spending the 2011 season in the Diamondback minor league system.
-He was called up to the Royals on August 5, 2012, after spending time in the Royals minor league system.
-Abreu appeared in 22 games with KC, batting .257.
+Abreu was signed as a free agent by the Kansas City Royals after spending the 2011 season in the Diamondbacks' minor league system.
+He was called up to the Royals on August 5, 2012, after spending time in the Royals' minor league system.
+Abreu appeared in 22 games with Kansas City, batting .257.

 On January 25, 2013, the Royals designated Abreu for assignment as they made room on the 40-man roster for catcher George Kottaras.

 San Francisco Giants

-On February 4, 2013, the San Francisco Giants claimed Abreu off waivers from the Kansas City Royals.
+On February 4, 2013, the San Francisco Giants claimed Abreu off waivers from the Royals.
 He was placed on the 15-day disabled list on March 30, but would play in 53 games hitting .268 for the Giants during the 2013 season.

-The Giants released Abreu on March 23, 2014, prior to the end of spring training, but later re-signed him to a minor league contract, which he opted out of on July 21, 2014.
+The Giants released Abreu on March 23, 2014, prior to the end of spring training, but later re-signed him to a minor league contract on March 31.
+While initially intending to opt out of contract on July 21, Abreu was selected to San Francisco's active roster on July 25.
+In three games for the team, he went 0-for-4, and was designated for assignment on July 29.
+Abreu cleared waivers and accepted an outright assignment to Triple-A Fresno on August 3.